Lighting Fireworks By Hand

 The basics of lighting fireworks

-Out of all the extensive advice regarding fireworks here on UKFR, if we could pick just a few critical tips that can make life so much easier and safer when it comes to using fireworks, one would be to use a decent means of lighting your pyro!
+Out of all the extensive advice regarding fireworks here on UKFR, if I could pick just a few critical tips that can make life so much easier and safer when it comes to using fireworks, one would be to use a decent means of lighting your pyro!
 Something that can ignite your fuses immediately reduces the time spent fumbling around next to a firework and having a clear indication that your fuse is now live gives you much more time to move safely away.

 A good firework lighter should: